 This program is perfect for...

-- Health care administrators looking to transition into clinical practice
+- Health care administrative personnel that want to transition into clinical practice

 - Students looking to start their career in medical assisting